tamigj/codis_panel/README.md

 ## Dataset

 - A phased reference SNP-STR haplotype panel from [Saini et al.](https://www.nature.com/articles/s41467-018-06694-0) from the 1000 Genomes Project phase 3 containing 2504 individuals can be downloaded from [here](https://gymreklab.com/2018/03/05/snpstr_imputation.html).
-Processed data containing 1-Mb SNP windows extending 500-Kb in each direction from each CODIS STR midpoint can be found [here](https://github.com/jk2236/RM_WGS/tree/main/data/1KGP).
-The latter is the raw data used as a starting point of our analyses.
+For our work, we download and process this data to keep 1-Mb SNP windows extending 500-Kb in each direction from the midpoint of each of 18 CODIS STRs.
+This resulting data was used as a starting point for all of our analyses.
+In this repository, we provide both the [code](https://github.com/tamigj/codis_panel/blob/main/analyses/data_processing/0_process_saini_files.sh) to download data from Saini et al. and process it, as well as the resulting processed [dataset](https://github.com/tamigj/codis_panel/tree/main/data/raw) that was used for all of our analyses.
 - HapMap GrCh37 genetic maps in PLINK format can be downloaded from the [BEAGLE page](https://example.com/beagle-page).

 ## Code description

-- The full description of the code, inluding the input, output, and description of each script can be found [here](https://github.com/tamigj/codis_panel/blob/main/README_CODE_DESCRIPTION).
-Below is a schematic representation of the entire code base.
+- Below is a schematic representation describing the overall structure of our code base.
+Each grey box corresponds to a directory under [/analysis/](https://github.com/tamigj/codis_panel/tree/main/analyses)
+- More detailed information about each script within different analyses is included in this [README]((https://github.com/tamigj/codis_panel/blob/main/README_CODE_DESCRIPTION).

 ![CODIS Codebase Schematic](analyses/CODIS_codebase_schematic.png)